Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

     Press <|THIS|button|> button.
     """

-    def on_action(state, id, action):
+    def on_action(state, id):
         print("The button was pressed!")

     Gui(page=md).run()
     ```

-The default behavior for these controls is to call the `on_action` function within your
+The default behavior for these controls is to call the *on_action()* function within your
 code, if there is one.

-## Initialize a new connection
+# Initialize a new connection

-When a client connects to your application, the `on_init()` callback is invoked so you can
+When a client connects to your application, the `on_init` callback is invoked so you can
 set variables to appropriate values, depending on the application state at this point.

-A new connection will make Taipy GUI try to locate a global `on_init()` function and
+A new connection will make Taipy GUI try to locate a global *on_init()* function and
 invoke this function, providing the client's `State^`, where you can
 specify timely values in your application variables.

-Here is how an `on_init()` function could be used to initialize a connection-specific variable.
+Here is how an *on_init()* function could be used to initialize a connection-specific variable.
 Here this variable would represent the date and time when the connection occurs:

 ```py